Last updated November 1, 2021.

 Antibiotics are the biggest danger to your microbiome since they indiscriminately kill good bacteria along with the bad.

-But less obvious factors such as stress, prescription medications, poor diet, sugar, alcohol, food emulsifiers, artificial sweeteners, chlorinated tap water, and the widespread use of antibacterial soap and hand sanitizers also contribute to the demise of good bacteria.
-(57, 58, 59, 60, 61)
+But less obvious factors such as stress, sugar, artificial sweeteners, alcohol, food emulsifiers, chlorinated tap water, exposure to environmental toxins, and the widespread use of antibacterial soap and hand sanitizers also contribute to the demise of good bacteria.

 Why We Must Rethink Our War on Bacteria